Hi-Angel/notes-backup/wayland.md

 # references

-http://www.jlekstrand.net/jason/projects/wayland/language-bindings-guide/ nice overview of how the xml sticks together with the final code. http://sircmpwn.github.io/2017/06/10/Introduction-to-Wayland.html wayland from a POV of client.
+* http://www.jlekstrand.net/jason/projects/wayland/language-bindings-guide/ nice overview of how the xml sticks together with the final code.
+* http://sircmpwn.github.io/2017/06/10/Introduction-to-Wayland.html wayland from a POV of client.
+* `wlr_screenshooter.c:wlr_screenshooter_create`: an example of a compositor *(wlroots specifically)* adding an interface object to `wl_registry`.